Qiskit/qiskit-code-assistant-jupyterlab/README-PyPi.md

 ## Features

-- Accelerate Qiskit code generation by leveraging generative AI based on the `mistral-small-3.2-24b-qiskit` model
+- **Code Generation**: Accelerate Qiskit code generation by leveraging generative AI based on the `mistral-small-3.2-24b-qiskit` model
-- Use abstract and specific prompts to generate recommendations
+- **Smart Prompts**: Use abstract and specific prompts to generate recommendations
-- Manage code changes by reviewing, accepting, and rejecting suggestions
+- **Code Review**: Manage code changes by reviewing, accepting, and rejecting suggestions
+- **Code Migration**: Automatically migrate legacy Qiskit code to newer versions with single-cell or full-notebook support
-- Supports Python code files
+- **Python Support**: Works with Python code files and Jupyter notebooks

 ## Learn the best ways to use Qiskit and IBM Quantum Platform services